Best Of15 min read

 • No investment tracking beyond basic account display

-• Price is hard to justify if you only want passive tracking
+• Price is tough to swallow if you only want passive tracking

-• Learning curve is real — plan on 2–3 weeks before it clicks
+• There's a real learning curve — plan on 2–3 weeks before it clicks

 Look, if YNAB helps you pay off $10,000 in debt six months faster, it's the highest-ROI software subscription you'll ever buy.
-Do the math before you dismiss the sticker price.
+Do the math before you dismiss the cost.

 2. Quicken — Best for Power Users Who Want Everything in One Place